thanasisn/SDR_enhancement_LAP/article/article_doc.md

 The distribution of the number of CE events as a function of OI is shown in Figure.
 There is an inverse relationship between the frequency of CE events and OI with an exponential-like decline.
-This is expected, as the stronger the CE events are, the rarer the conditions favouring the occurrence of CE events.
+This is expected, as the stronger the CE events are, the rarer the conditions favoring the occurrence of CE events.
 For the majority (over $62\,\%$) of the CE events the OI is below the long-term average of
 $42.6\,\text{W}/\text{m}^{2}$, while $9.6\,\%$ of the events correspond